SmileyJoey/simple-flag-links/readme.md

 = Can I reorder the flags? =

-No, not at this time.
+No, not at this point.

 = Which languages/flags are included? =